bradlindblad/schrute/README.md

 Analyze and have fun with the text from the best series of all time

+Also available in python as the [schrutepy package](https://github.com/bradlindblad/schrutepy)

 ## Installation

 You can install the released version of schrute from